paulmach/go.geo/reducers/README.md

 Performance
 -----------

-These reducers fast (optimal?) and performance is comparible to libraries in other languages.
+These reducers are optimized and performance is comparible to libraries in other languages.

 go get github.com/paulmach/go.geo/reducers
 go test github.com/paulmach/go.geo/reducers -bench .